Objective Evaluation of Prosody and Intelligibility in Speech Synthesis via Conditional Prediction of Discrete Tokens: RESULTS FOR PROSODY EVALUATION

 \subsection{CORRELATION WITH MOS AND TTSArena ELO}

-Since lower F0-RMSE indicates better prosody, a negative correlation with MOS is expected, while positive correlations are expected otherwise.
+Since lower F0-RMSE indicates better pitch-related prosody, a negative correlation with MOS is expected, while positive correlations are expected otherwise.
 As both baselines require reference speech, results are reported only on SOMOS, while VoiceMOS lacks aligned references.
 As shown in Table~\ref{tab:prosody_all}(a), the baselines show weak or no correlation with MOS, confirming their limited reliability for reflecting perceived naturalness.

 In contrast, TTScore-pro achieves consistently stronger correlations.
 While moderate in absolute terms, this is expected since naturalness depends on multiple factors beyond prosody.
+The correlations are lower in general compared to TTScore-int, which can be attributed to intelligibility's more obvious effect on overall perception and higher complexity of prosody modeling.
 Results from VoiceMOS (Table~\ref{tab:prosody_all}(b)) further confirm its robustness, likely due to the dataset’s greater diversity in synthesis methods and prosody modeling quality.
 Overall, TTScore-pro provides a more reliable and informative objective prosody metric than traditional measures.

 Table~\ref{tab:prosody_all}(c) shows correlations with TTSArena ELO scores, where higher ELO indicates better perceived quality.
 While F0-RMSE should correlate negatively with ELO, it unexpectedly shows a positive trend, confirming its unreliability as a prosody metric.
 F0-corr performs slightly better but remains inconsistent across datasets.
-In contrast, TTScore-pro consistently aligns with human preferences in this benchmark, showing that it captures prosodic naturalness more reliably.
-These results highlight TTScore-pro as a more robust and informative objective metric, compared to traditional pitch-based measures which fail to reflect overall perception.
+In contrast, TTScore-pro consistently aligns with human preferences in this additional benchmark, the results indicate that it tends to capture the appropriateness of pitch patterns and tend to reflect prosodic naturalness more reliably.
+We note that this benchmark has fewer number of synthesis systems.
+Overall results highlight TTScore-pro as a more robust and informative objective metric, compared to traditional pitch-based measures which fail to reflect overall perception.